 With over 70 residents from 15 countries across 4 continents, Oroko Radio & Artist Residency aims to connect, inspire and empower Africans and the Diaspora across the globe through conversation and collaboration.

-Fari Sow Could tell me about your musical journey before Oroko radio?
+Fari Sow: Could you tell me about your musical journey before Oroko radio?

-Kikelomo Oludemi I feel like every musician or anyone who is involved in the music industry always has a similar story, but I come from quite a musical family.
+Kikelomo Oludemi: I feel like every musician or anyone who is involved in the music industry always has a similar story, but I come from quite a musical family.
 My sister and my dad also love music.
-Growing up, we were listening to a lot of soul and jazz.
-I am actually classically trained, growing up as a pianist and a singer, but I think the consistent thing that always connected me to music was radio.
-I loved listening to the radio in the kitchen with my mom, while cooking, on long car drives.
+Growing up, we listened to a lot of soul and jazz.
+Growing up as a pianist and singer, I am classically trained, but I think the consistent thing that always connected me to music was the radio.
+I loved listening to the radio in the kitchen with my mom while cooking or on long car drives.
 So, music has always been a key theme in my life, and it’s always run alongside everything that I’ve done.

-Fari Sow: You’re of Nigerian origin and you were born in London, live in Berlin, and you started a radio in Ghana.
-From all these musical worlds, where would you say your influences, contemporary or not?
+Fari Sow: You’re of Nigerian origin, born in London, live in Berlin and started a radio in Ghana.
+From all these musical worlds, where would you say your musical influences come from, contemporary or not?

 Then, venturing into electronic music, the role that Berlin plays in its history and the techno-house scene and how that translates in club culture here in general, which is also a massive influence in the way that people club here.
 It’s almost like meditation in a way.
 I think there’s this perception of club culture that is reduced to bottle service, but for me, it’s going to into a dark space with like-minded individuals and the expression through movement and listening to sounds that maybe you haven’t necessarily heard before, but that connects with you in a way that is almost indescribable.
 I think it even comes down to a literal physical sense.
 I’m reading this book right now that’s called Your Brain on music, and it’s time the connection between neurology and how we listen to music and a lot of that resonates with me.